New Medicine Students

 Your personal tutor can:

-• Act as a gateway to the wider support available at Lincoln Medical School and both universities
+- Act as a gateway to the wider support available at the Lincoln Medical School and the universities

-Personal Tutors are supported by the Senior Tutors for Lincoln Medical School, Dr Jessica Hodgson and Dr Michael Toze.
-Please contact the Senior Tutors with any questions about student support provision within the Medical School by email at medicineseniortutor@lincoln.ac.uk.
+Personal Tutors are supported by the Senior Tutors for Lincoln Medical School, Michael Toze and Chris Moran.
+Please contact the Senior Tutors with any questions about student support provision within the Medical School by emailing medicineseniortutor@lincoln.ac.uk.

 Peer Mentoring